RohanExploit/Mushroom-classification/README.md

 This project is written in Python.
 Specific instructions on setting up the environment and running the code will be provided in a separate document.

 ## Technologies Used
-Python
+1. Python
-scikit-learn
+2. scikit-learn
-Pandas (Optional, for data manipulation)
+3. Pandas (Optional, for data manipulation)
-Streamlit (Optional, for user interface development) Specific libraries used within scikit-learn (e.g., SVM, Decision Tree) Visualization libraries used for data exploration (e.g., Matplotlib, Seaborn) Links to your project repository (if applicable)
+4. Streamlit (Optional, for user interface development)
+5. Specific libraries used within scikit-learn (e.g., SVM, Decision Tree)
+6. Visualization libraries used for data exploration (e.g., Matplotlib, Seaborn)
+7. Links to your project repository [Github - Mushroom Classification](https://github.com/Vishalkm206/Mushroom-classification)